lavollmer/interactive-comments-app/README.md

 My project involved many different moving pieces; therefore, I thought it was appropriate to review the design to determine how to approach the project.
 I used my Notepad to write out the various aspects of the project from functionality, buttons, design, and reusable components.
 Based on these factors, I started my creating a generic comment card which would be reusable for numerous aspects of the project.
 The comment card included the avatar image, user's name, timing since published, reply button, comment section and a styled increment decrement button.

+After finishing the reusable comment card, I decided to work on the User Comment section to style it.

 ## Built with

 - [React](https://reactjs.org/) - JS library